danjulio/lepton/ESP32/tCam-Mini/readme.md

 #### WiFi Reset Button
 Pressing and holding the WiFi Reset Button for more than five seconds resets the WiFi interface back to the default AP mode.
 The status indicator will blink a pattern indicating the reset has occurred (see below).

+Pressing the button quickly when a OTA FW update has been requested (LED alternating red/green) by the Desktop application initiates the update process.

 #### Status Indicator
 A dual-color (red/green) LED is used to communicate status.
 Combinations of color and blinking patterns communicate various information.